KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     ===================================== ===============================            =============
                    Every suffix of :struct:`LABEL`
     ----------------------------------------------------------------------------------------------
-    :attr:`PRESSED`                       :struct:`Boolean`                          Has the button been pressed in and not yet read?
+    :attr:`PRESSED`                       :struct:`Boolean`                          Is the button currently down?
+    :attr:`TAKEPRESS`                     :struct:`Boolean`                          Return the PRESSED value AND release the button if it's down.
-    :attr:`TOGGLE`                        :struct:`Boolean`                          Set to true to make the button take one click to go in and a second cick to pop back out.
+    :attr:`TOGGLE`                        :struct:`Boolean`                          Set to true to make this button into a toggle-style button (stays down when clicked until clicked again).
     :attr:`EXCLUSIVE`                     :struct:`Boolean`                          If true, sibling Buttons will unpress automatically.
 See Box:ADDRADIOBUTTON.
-    :attr:`ONPRESSED`                     :struct:`KOSDelegate` (no args)            Your function called whenever the button goes in.
-    :attr:`ONRELEASED`                    :struct:`KOSDelegate` (no args)            Your function called whenever the button goes out.
+    :attr:`ONCLICK`                       :struct:`KOSDelegate` (no args)            Your function called whenever the button gets clicked.
-    :attr:`ONCHANGED`                     :struct:`KOSDelegate` (:struct:`Boolean`)  Your function called whenever the button goes either in or out.
+    :attr:`ONCHANGE`                      :struct:`KOSDelegate` (:struct:`Boolean`)  Your function called whenever the button's PRESSED state changes.
     ===================================== =============================== =============

 .. note::

     Reading the value of the :attr:`PRESSED` suffix will tell you if the button is pressed in (true) or released (false).
-But be aware that if :attr:`TOGGLE` is set to false (which is the default), then the :attr:`PRESSED` suffix will only give a value of `True` once and then automatically become `False` again after that.
+But be aware that when :attr:`TOGGLE` is false, then the button will remain pressed-in until such a time as your script detects that it has been pressed (so that way the button won't press in-and-out too quickly for your script to notice).

     **Behaviour when TOGGLE is false (the default):**

     By default, :attr:`TOGGLE` is set to false.
-This means the button automatically releases itself and doesn't require a second click by the user to pop the button back out again.
+This means the button does not require a second click by the user to pop back out again after being pushed in.
-    The button's :attr:`PRESSED` suffix will only stay true long enough for the kerboscript to notice that it has been pressed.
-After that the button will release itself (and :attr:`PRESSED` will therefore be false until the next button press).
+    The button's :attr:`PRESSED` suffix will only stay true long enough for the kerboscript to tell kOS "Yes I have seen the fact that it was pressed".
+(See next paragraph).
+    After that happens, :attr:`PRESSED` will become false again (and the button will pop back out).

     The conditions under which a button will automatically release itself when :attr:`TOGGLE` is set to `False` are:

-    - When the script looks at the value of the button's :attr:`PRESSED` value.
+    - When the script calls the :attr:`TAKEPRESS` suffix method.
+When this is done, the button will become false even if was was previously true.
-      (It will only be true once.
-After that first peek at its value, it will be false.)
-    - If the script defines an :attr:`ONCHANGED` user delegate, or an :attr:`ONPRESSED` user delegate.
-(Then kOS will set the :attr:`PRESSED` value to false right away and instead schedule the delegate to run.)
+    - If the script defines an :attr:`ONCLICK` user delegate.
+      (Then kOS will set the :attr:`PRESSED` value to false and instead Call the ``ONCLICK`` delegate.)

+    The :attr:`TAKEPRESS` suffix method is intended to be used for non-toggle buttons in scripts that use the "polling" method of looking for a button change.

+    The :attr:`ONCLICK` suffix is intended to be used for non-toggle buttons in scripts that use the "callbacks" method of looking for a button change.

     **Behaviour when TOGGLE is true:**